LordKane1701/MoDs/Game Specific/The Moon Project/EarthAdvancedAi/ReadMe.md

 ### Advanced AI mod v1.2
 *by Guardian*

+**WARNING: The v1.2 is inferior to the new 1.3 version which is still in development.
+The "in progress" versions are being released at Discord and it is recommended to get them isntead.
+The most important difference is, taht 1.3 features economy mode, which means that new AI can mine resources.
+The latest "as is" version is 1.3dev15 https://discord.com/channels/572336961143177216/1245304003731132466/1321533642677157998), however this tends to change dynamically.
+When the final 1.3 version is made, it will become available here, and the description below will be updated.**

 This is a mod for The Moon Project that provides extremely strong AI for Skirmish or Multiplayer games.
 #### Key features